15 Things Every Best Food Product Website Must Have

 5. Where to Buy

 Now you’ve inspired consumers to buy your product, you need to help drive them to purchase.
+The focus should be on providing clear and accessible purchasing options for all customers.
 There are two trains of thought here, one is a basic approach and the other a detailed approach.

 Where to Buy – Basic